nginx/unit-docs/source/configuration.rst

                 # chown -R :nxt_hint:`unit:unit <User and group that Unit's router runs as by default>` :nxt_ph:`/path/to/venv/ <Path to the virtual environment; use a real path in your commands>`

     * - :samp:`path`
-      - String or an array of strings, represents additional Python module lookup paths; these values are prepended to :samp:`sys.path`.
+      - String or an array of strings; represents additional Python module lookup paths; these values are prepended to :samp:`sys.path`.

     * - :samp:`protocol`